firemanxbr/gerrit-cli/README.md

 # gerrit-cli
-Gerrit Client utility for administrator tools from REST API
+Gerrit Client utility for administrator tools in a REST API